 Most apartments are rented under either a lease agreement or a month-to-month rental agreement.
 A lease agreement is for a specific term, usually for a one-year.
 Some landlords may be willing to negotiate a shorter term to reflect the school year.
 Remember that you will be responsible for the rent for the entire lease period, even if you wish to move out.
 Before you sign a lease agreement, make sure that you are completely satisfied with the accommodations, and that you like the landlord.

 Some landlords allow month-to-month rental agreements.
 This type of arrangement allows you and the landlord to have more flexibility.
 The negative side of this arrangement is that the landlord may decide not to renew your rental agreement, and you will be forced to relocate at the end of one month.

 For information on month to month rentals, please visit: Month to Month Rentals

 If, for any reason, you need to leave before your lease expires, some landlords will allow you to sub-let to another tenant.
 You would most often do this if you want to travel during school breaks, but do not wish to lose the right to live in that apartment after returning.
 Sub-letting is only allowed with the landlord's permission, and some landlords do not permit it.
-Keep in mind, that even if you have permission to sub-let, you are responsible for the rent payment each month, whether or not you have collected it from the sub-tenant.
-Be very careful when you choose your sub-tenant and have him or her sign an agreement which states the amount of rent, the dates of occupancy, and a statement that all damages caused during your absence will be fixed.
-It is wise to get information about the sub-tenant's family, workplace, and any thing else that might be helpful in case you return to find that he or she has disappeared and left you with unexpected expenses.
+Keep in mind that, even if you have permission to sub-let, you are responsible for the rent payment each month, whether or not you have collected it from the sub-tenant.
+Be very careful when you choose your sub-tenant and have them sign an agreement which states the amount of rent, the dates of occupancy, and a statement that all damages caused during your absence will be fixed.
+It is wise to get information about the sub-tenant's family, workplace, and any thing else that might be helpful in case you return to find that they have disappeared and left you with unexpected expenses.